Get in Touch

 • Understanding your audience

-• Selecting the appropriate level of detail
+• Choosing the appropriate level of detail

-• Choosing the right model for your audience
+• Selecting the most suitable model for your audience

 • Translating business models into user requirements

-• Presenting your models
+• Presenting your models effectively

 Requirements